 A US Department Of Education study found a positive relationship between the presence of teachers of color and the achievement of all students.
 When teachers of color are present, there are several benefits for ethnic and minority students: We want to improve students’ academic, social, and professional outcomes by recruiting, retaining, and professionally developing male educators of color.
+Benefits include:

 - They are represented in fewer numbers in special education.

 - There is a decrease in absenteeism.